linode/docs/docs/guides/quick-answers/linux/linux-mount-smb-share/index.md

 ## Installation

-The CIFS utility package provides the tools needed to connect to a share and manage mounts on a Linux system.
+The LinuxCIFS utils package provides the tools needed to connect to a share and manage mounts on a Linux system.
 You use it to help create and manage a connection to a Windows, macOS, or Linux share.
-The following steps show how to install CIFS utilities:

 1. Update the list of available packages using the below command: